muratk3n/thirdwave/en/tweets/2020/week10a.md

 ---

-People are like their environment.
-So parents, children are indirectly alike *because of the environment*.
-The calculus changes if A is born somewhere, children B is born somewhere else.

-"But aren't most people like their parents?"

-*2020-3-4 14:12:8*

----

 I didn't have immigrant parents, but now many immig families and I've been an expat, a foreigner for long periods of time in foreign lands, though under very favorable conditions, I can see the life is not for